What does it mean to drive on a suspended or revoked license?

 Most commonly, we see licenses suspended for an old civil traffic ticket that the driver forgot to deal with, or from a photo enforcement ticket that the driver never knew about.
 Many times, a driver only realizes that their license is suspended when they are pulled over for another violation, and then issued a ticket for driving on a suspended license.

-The statute that covers driving on a suspended license is A.R.S. § 28-3473.
 An immediate consequence of being issued a citation for driving on a suspended license is that your vehicle will likely be impounded for up to 30 days.
 In addition to losing the use of your vehicle, you will also incur fees for the cost of storing your vehicle in impound.
 A conviction for driving on a suspended license is a class 1 misdemeanor, the most serious level of misdemeanor in Arizona.
 Theoretically, a conviction could carry up to 6 months of jail time, but jail is unlikely unless you are a repeat offender.
 You will however be assessed a fine.

 New for 2019: Some instances of driving on a suspended license are now civil violations.